 - a.
 Excused and Unexcused Absences-As stated in the university policy section of this syllabus, class attendance is mandatory, but because unavoidable circumstances can prevent perfect attendance, each student is allowed to miss class the number of times per week a class meets.
 This allowance is intended for illness, personal business, and emergency.
 Work missed because of an excused absence (e.g., illness, family emergency) can be made up; however, it is up to the teacher's discretion whether or not to accept work missed due to an unexcused absence (e.g., oversleeping, skipping class).
 If a student exceeds this number of absences, the student may lose points due to late work or for excessive absences, which may affect the semester grade.
-Extended illnesses are handled on an individual basis and require verification from a doctor. - Administratively Excused Absences-Only absences that are required by approved University activities are given administrative excuses.
+Extended illnesses are handled on an individual basis and require verification from a doctor. - b.
+Administratively Excused Absences-Only absences that are required by approved University activities are given administrative excuses.
 Students who must miss class for University-sponsored activities must follow these procedures: - (1) Inform the professor before the event and make arrangement for the work to be submitted prior to the absence or at a mutually agreed upon deadline. - (2) Present an administrative excuse form with appropriate signatures when he or she returns to class.
 Doctors' or nurses' notes, or letters from groups sponsoring mission trips or activities do not qualify a student for an administratively excused absence. - (3) Obtain information covered during an absence.
-All work must be completed as scheduled. - Not commit to class presentation (oral reports, speeches, group presentations, etc.) on a date that the student will be gone.
+All work must be completed as scheduled. - (4) Not commit to class presentation (oral reports, speeches, group presentations, etc.) on a date that the student will be gone.
 Makeup work is not permitted if the student voluntarily committed to a performance on the date of an administratively excused absence. - 5.
 Plagiarism-Each student attending Oral Roberts University is required to do his or her own academic work and must not inappropriately collaborate with other students on assignments. - a.
 Students must document all sources and ideas that are not their own original information by following correct MLA (Modern Language Association) documentation procedures.
 Failure to do this produces a plagiarized paper, which results in an F for the paper.
 Flagrant cheating results in an F for the course. - b.
-Students may be asked to submit their assignments to Turnitin.com (an online anti-plagiarism program) or have their work submitted to D2L, which also submits work to Turnitin.com.

-- 6. Incompletes-As stated in the University catalog, incompletes are granted only for "good cause," such as extended hospitalization, long-term illness, or a death in the family.
+Students may be asked to submit their assignments to Turnitin.com (an online anti-plagiarism program) or have their work submitted to D2L, which also submits work to Turnitin.com. - 6.
+Incompletes-As stated in the University catalog, incompletes are granted only for "good cause," such as extended hospitalization, long-term illness, or a death in the family.
 Students must petition for an incomplete using the form available in the English and Modern Languages Department.
 Very few incompletes are granted. - 7.
-Whole Person Assessment-The General Education Whole Person Assessment (WPA) handbook explains the English and Modern Languages Department's policies concerning required WPA (ePortfolio) artifacts.
-The general education handbook can be accessed from ORU's WPA webpages: http://www.oru.edu/current_students/my_academics/resources/whole_person_ass essment/handbooks.php
+Whole Person Assessment-If this course requires an ePortfolio assignment, it is listed in the next section ("Course Policies and Procedures") and explained in the WPA Handbook at http://eportfolio.oru.edu.
+Students need to comply as indicated in this syllabus, by the instructor, and in the WPA Handbooks.